libinglim/EnergyTree/README.md

 # EnergyTree

 A biomimetic wind energy harvester inspired by trees and leaves.
-Instead of a traditional turbine, EnergyTree uses PVDF (polyvinylidene fluoride) piezoelectric film strips mounted on a tree-like frame — much like leaves — that flap and collide in the wind to generate electricity.
+Instead of a traditional turbine, EnergyTree uses PVDF piezoelectric film strips mounted on a tree-like frame that flap and collide in the wind to generate electricity.

 ## Overview

-Conventional small-scale wind turbines lose efficiency in turbulent, low-speed, or gusty conditions — exactly the conditions found in urban and near-ground environments.
+Conventional small-scale wind turbines lose efficiency in turbulent, low-speed, or gusty conditions.
 EnergyTree takes a different approach: it mimics how leaves flutter and brush against each other in the wind, using flexible PVDF piezoelectric strips as "leaves" that generate small voltage spikes from mechanical strain and inter-strip collisions.

 **Core concept:**
 - PVDF film strips (LDT0-028K) are mounted on a branching frame, spaced ~8–12mm apart to intentionally induce inter-strip collisions — a phenomenon referred to here as **coupled Multiple Impact Excitation (MIE)**.